 That Was Our Guide on How To Contact Music Supervisors

-In summary, Music Supervisors act as intermediaries between production teams and composers and their team.
+In summary, Music Supervisors act as intermediaries between production teams and composers and their teams.
 They may suggest ideas, research and obtain rights to source music for films.

 Music Supervisors oversee spotting sessions (deciding on where the director wants music, and why).
 Confirming that delivery requirements are fulfilled.